alan-turing-institute/summer-experience-challenges/README.md

-# Turing Summer Experience 2023: Challenges
+# Turing Summer Experience: Challenges

-For coordinating efforts and collecting efforts to prepare student challenges for the 2023 Turing Summer Experience for 16-17 year olds.
+For coordinating efforts and collecting efforts to prepare student challenges for the Turing Summer Experience for 16-17 year olds.

 ## Students